sebastienlapierre/oio-docs/doc/sdk-guide/source/python_sdk.rst

 Note that there is no hierarchy notion with containers: you cannot nest a container within an other, however you can emulate a nested folder structure with a naming convention for your objects.
 For example with an object name such as "documents/work/2015/finance/report.pdf" you can retrieve your files using the appropriate "path" prefix.

-In this SDK, you manipulate Container and Object, all you need is to initialize an ObjectStorageAPI object.
-To initialize it, you need the proxyd url and the namespace name:
+In this SDK, you manipulate Container and Object, all you need is to initialize an ObjectStorageApi object.
+To initialize it, you need the namespace name:

    .. code-block:: python

-      from oio.api import object_storage
+      from oio import ObjectStorageApi
-      s = object_storage.ObjectStorageAPI(NAMESPACE, PROXYD_URL)
+      s = ObjectStorageApi(NAMESPACE)

 All of the sample code that follows assumes that you have correctly initialized a ObjectStorageAPI object.